-Alexsei Antropov authentication from $175.
-Alexsei Antropov appraisal from $25.
+We Perform Alexsei Antropov art authentication.
+Alexsei Antropov appraisal.
 Alexsei Antropov certificates of authenticity (COA).
-Alexsei Antropov analysis, research, scientific tests, full authentications.
+Alexsei Antropov analysis, research, scientific tests, full art authentications.
 We will help you sell your Alexsei Antropov or we will sell it for you.

 Alexsei Antropov was a Russian barocco painter active primarily in St. Petersburg, where he was born and died.
 He also worked in Moscow and fresco-ed churches in Kiev.
 His preferred medium was oil, but he also painted miniatures and icons.

 Portrait of a Woman 1760’s